-All reading teacher certification courses are 3 graduate credits and offered online.
-No travel to campus is required.
+All reading teacher certification online courses are 3 semester hour graduate credits.

 In addition to those who are seeking the Wisconsin 316 reading teacher certification, the reading courses also serve the needs of community and technical college instructors, K-12 teachers living outside of Wisconsin, and others in the field seeking knowledge in the area of literacy education.

 Applicants may apply for the reading teacher license upon successful completion of the six courses and after taking and passing the Foundations of Reading Test.
 The reading courses provide numerous opportunities for students to become familiar with the item types that will appear on the assessment.

 According to the Wisconsin State Statute ACT 166: